Ronnell Lewis: Professional career

-2012 NFL Draft

 Detroit Lions

-In the 2012 NFL draft, Lewis was drafted with the 125th overall pick (30th pick of the 4th round) to the Detroit Lions.
+In the 2012 NFL draft, Lewis was selected with the 125th overall pick (30th pick of the 4th round) to the Detroit Lions.

 On August 25, 2013, he was released by the Detroit Lions.

 Toronto Argonauts

 On September 10, 2013, Lewis was signed by the Toronto Argonauts of the Canadian Football League to a practice roster agreement.
 He was released by the Argonauts on October 2, 2013.

 Oklahoma Defenders

 On November 26, 2013, Lewis was signed by the Oklahoma Defenders of the Champions Professional Indoor Football League for the 2014 season.

 Boston Brawlers

 Lewis played for the Boston Brawlers of the Fall Experimental Football League in Fall 2014.

 Spokane Shock

 On December 3, 2014, Lewis was assigned to the Spokane Shock of the Arena Football League.

 Los Angeles KISS

 On March 14, 2015, Lewis was traded to the Los Angeles KISS in exchange for Rod Harper.
 He was placed on reassignment on May 19, 2015.